marcuslull/DSAPython/README.md

 A node based list where each node references the next and previous nodes in the list.
 Methods include: append, prepend, insert_after, remove, traverse, reverse_traverse.

+**Array**

+A dynamically allocated container for storing elements.
+The array will allocate container size (up or down) automatically depending on the number of elements in the container.
+This ADT had the
+methods: append, insert, remove, and search.